 In terms of the localization process, there is a lot you can do to avoid the productivity slump and stress of missing deadlines.
-These considerations and processes should be part of any Cost of Delay analysis, as you strive to improve product development velocity without making subsequent trade-offs on the accuracy and quality of your content.
+By taking these considerations in mind, you’ll be able to more efficiently and effectively improve product development without compromising the accuracy and quality of your content.

 GUIDELINES AND PEOPLE

-Brand immersion – Whether undertaken internally, or with external support, we recommend outlining the core tenets of your brand message and voice.
-This foundation must be referred to and internalized by everyone working on your content.
-Content audits, brand workshops, Tone of Voice and Style Guides are all important exercises at this elementary stage and set the scene for a high quality and effective system of content creation.
+Whether undertaken internally, or with external support, we recommend outlining the core tenets of your brand message and voice.
+This guideline must be referred to and internalized by everyone working on your content.
+Content audits, brand workshops and Tone of Voice and Style Guides are all great ways to set the scene for effective, high-quality content creation.

-Briefing checklists – A simple yet powerful tool for mitigating localization delays is a well-thought-out and consistently followed briefing template.
-The core argument for a good brief is that it provides context.
-And context is essential for any creative process.
+A simple yet powerful tool for mitigating localization delays is a thorough and consistent briefing template.
+Detailed briefs are key to providing context for any creative process.

-Particularly for creative pieces, we aim to distill the content’s single most important narrative, uncover audience psychographics and the action the content is intended to drive.
-Much of this is gleaned from a thorough initial brand immersion.
+Particularly for creative pieces, we aim to refine the content’s most important narrative, as well as uncover audience psychographics and the action the content intends to drive.
+Much of this refining takes place with a thorough, initial brand immersion.

-In essence, content is subjective, so delays in the workflow often come from dissatisfaction over the content’s accuracy, consistency and tone.
-Using teams that are already immersed in your brand voice, chosen specifically because of their compatibility with the content, will drastically improve timeliness while maintaining the desired quality levels.
+Content is subjective, so workflow delays often stem from dissatisfaction over the content’s accuracy, consistency and tone.
+Using teams that are already immersed in your brand voice and are compatible with the content will drastically improve timeliness, while maintaining desired quality.

-Define the scope – We offer a selection of quality stages at Wordbank, which are differentiated by the number of linguists involved.
-For example, we could apply our standard offering of a translator, along with another linguist to edit and proofread the initial translation.
+We offer a selection of quality stages, differentiated by the number of linguists involved.
+For example, our standard offering includes a translator, along with another linguist to edit and proofread the initial translation.
 Alternatively, we could split the edit and proofread stages between two linguists for increased accuracy, or even add an internal quality check stage.

-The decision of how many quality stages to apply depends on the nature of the content.
-Clearly, the more linguists involved, the longer the copywriting or localization process will be.
+Deciding how many quality stages to apply depends on the nature of the content.
+The more linguists involved, the longer the copywriting or localization process will be.
 This is why we map service to content.
-By applying some upfront consideration and analysis of the project, we’ll choose an appropriate quality level based on the value of the content.
+By making upfront considerations and analysis, we’ll choose an appropriate quality level based on the value of the content.

 TECHNOLOGY AND TOOLS

-Automated file handling – Process automation is a prerequisite for any translation strategy expected to achieve significant scale.
-It is possible to automate the retrieval of content from websites, CRM and CMS systems based on the date/time stamp for each item by using an Application Programming Interface – or API, as they are commonly known.
-Once the API has retrieved the content, it can be translated using CAT tools and then transferred back into the CMS via the API.
-This eliminates the need for users to manually export/import content.
-It also automates the process for identifying updated content with high precision.
+Process automation is key for any translation strategy to achieve significant scale.
+By using an Application Programming Interface (API), you can automate the retrieval of content from websites, CRM and CMS systems based on the date/time stamp for each item.
+Once the API has retrieved the content, it can be translated using computer-assisted translation (CAT) tools and then transferred back into the CMS via the API.
+This eliminates the need for users to manually export/import content and helps identify updated content with high precision.

-QA Testing Tools – These can identify which pages have been updated at every stage of testing.
-The benefit of this automated process is to reduce QA testing time so that only updated pages are tested, thus lowering costs.
+QA testing tools identify which pages have been updated at every stage of testing.
+This automated process reduces QA testing time so that only updated pages are tested, thus, also lowering costs.

-In addition, you can use visual regression testing tools to compare multiple pages from various environments.
+You can also use visual regression testing tools to compare multiple pages from various environments.
 For example, if you have a live website that contains current content and a staging website with updated content, the tool can compare the pages from each site to identify changes from a visual perspective.
 This adds another level of testing, which helps to eliminate unnecessary QA tests, further reducing costs.

 A TRANSPARENT WORKFLOW

-You should be able to visualize and report on the current stage of production at any point yourself.
-This will alleviate the uncertainty and manual effort of having to chase for updates on your project.
-But more importantly, it will allow you to evaluate the data and trends of how efficiently, or inefficiently, each stage is performing, and so identify and address bottlenecks in the system.
+Owning the ability to visualize and report on the current stage of production at any point alleviates the uncertainty and manual effort of chasing for project updates.
+More importantly, it allows you to evaluate the data and trends of how efficiently, or inefficiently, each stage is performing, and, therefore, identify and address bottlenecks in the system.

-This is what we offer with our proprietary software, WordXtra.
+Our proprietary software, WordXtra, provides this capability.
 It not only automates file handling, but gives full access and transparency to our partners.
-From this informed position, we are able to set KPIs and discuss areas of improvement, which allow project teams to accurately forecast the turnaround times of high-volume jobs.
+Given this transparency, we can set KPIs and discuss areas for improvement, which allow project teams to accurately forecast turnaround times for high-volume jobs.

-A common saying here at Wordbank is that tools are only as good as the people using them.
-The guidelines and technology we have discussed are invaluable for hitting those all-important deadlines, but ultimately it’s the people involved who make the world of difference.
-Having a dedicated Project Management team that understands your needs is a must.
-They will be able to harness all the tools available, while their experience will allow them to foresee potential challenges.
-This means that honest conversations can take place from the beginning, ensuring managed expectations, a positive working relationship and high-quality content delivered on time.
+We have a common saying here that tools are only as good as the people using them.
+Guidelines and technology are invaluable for hitting important deadlines, but ultimately, it’s the people involved who make the difference.
+Having a dedicated Project Management team that can harness all the tools available and use their experience to foresee potential challenges will help you deliver high-quality content on time.